Kristinawk/project_m1/README.md

 1. Open a terminal (Command Prompt or PowerShell for Windows, Terminal for macOS or Linux)

-2. Ensure Git is installed \n
+2. Ensure Git is installed
 Visit https://git-scm.com to download and install console Git if not already installed

-3. Clone the repository \n
+3. Clone the repository
 git clone https://github.com/Kristinawk/project_m1

-4. *Only for developers - Re-create the full table \n python main.py -f "calc"
+4. *Only for developers - Re-create the full table
+`python main.py -f "calc"`

-5. Launch the query \n
+5. Launch the query
- a) get the full table \n
+ a) get the full table
- python main.py -f "table" \n
+ `python main.py -f "table"`

- b) get the table for a specific place of interest \n python main.py -f "place"
+ b) get the table for a specific place of interest
+ `python main.py -f "place"`